 Raikin is the freshman representative for Hillel, an on-campus Jewish organization.
 Raikin said there are many Jewish holidays during late September and early October, making for a busy fall.

-“You make it work, you have to balance your school life and all your obligations just like anyone else,” Hillel Co-President Meghan Gross said.
+“You make it work, you have to balance your school life and all your obligations just like anyone else,” Chabad Co-President Meghan Gross said.

 Business administration senior Gross has been involved with Hillel for four years and has found a “home away from home” in the Jewish community at Cal Poly.

-Similarly, Hillel Co-President Alexa Freedman has been able to accommodate her schedule to incorporate her upbringing along with her new learnings.
+Similarly, Chabad Co-President Alexa Freedman has been able to accommodate her schedule to incorporate her upbringing along with her new learnings.

 “You just go to your teacher and tell them, ‘This is an important holiday to me I am going to be praying all day, it’s not like I’m going to be partying or something,’ they usually are pretty nice about it,” child development senior Freedman said.